 The National Council of Women (NCW) wants to ensure that women play a full role in our society.
 In Darlington they meet on the fourth Tuesday of the month between 10am and midday at the Millennium Centre, All Saints Church, Ravensdale Road, Darlington DL3 8DT.
 They welcome women from around the wider area.
 Visit the NCW website or Twitter @NCWGB, or search for National Council of Women Great Britain on Facebook or call 01325 367375.

-4th March: Spring Luncheon 12 for 12.30pm with ‘Sophia Strings’ and Chris Lloyd
+Spring Luncheon 12 for 12.30pm with ‘Sophia Strings’ and Chris Lloyd.
+Was scheduled for 24th March – postponed until further notice

 28th April: Gary Bankhead ‘Archaeology of the River Wear’

-19th May: Dr Helen Tidy ‘Forensics – Solving the Crime’
+19th May: Dr Tidy ‘Forensics – Solving the Crime’

 23rd June: AGM